 Super Wide City is an ongoing photographic project documenting London’s evolving skyline over nearly two decades.

-Working from elevated viewpoints across the capital, James Bell records the city at a scale that allows architecture, infrastructure, light and atmosphere to be seen in relationship rather than isolation.
-The panoramic format is central to the work, offering a continuous field of vision that reflects how London is experienced — expansive, layered and in constant motion.
+Working from elevated viewpoints across the capital, James Bell records the city at a scale that shows architecture, infrastructure, light and atmosphere in relationship rather than isolation.
+The panoramic format is central to the work, offering a continuous field of vision that reflects how London is experienced: expansive, layered and in constant motion.

-The project spans periods of economic change, redevelopment and architectural ambition, capturing moments where the city briefly resolves into clarity before shifting again.
-These images function both as contemporary documents and as a visual record of a city undergoing sustained transformation.
+The project spans periods of economic change, redevelopment and architectural ambition, capturing moments when the city briefly resolves into clarity before shifting again.
+These images serve as contemporary documents and as a visual record of a city undergoing sustained transformation.

 Super Wide City explores London not as a fixed landmark, but as a living structure — shaped by time, density and perspective.